 Sushi is one of the reasons I miss Canada occasionally.
-Don't get me wrong, you can eat excellent sushi at Takenoko in Zagreb.
+Don't get me wrong, you can eat excellent sushi at Takenoko or Tekka in Zagreb.
 But it's expensive.
 And we don't live in Zagreb any longer.

 Oyster & Sushi Bar Bota is tucked away in a small street near the Cathedral.
-It has a lovely terrace with high tables and stools, and pretty view over the Cathedral (a part of it).
+It has a lovely terrace with high tables and stools, and a pretty view over the Cathedral (a part of it).

 Our experience at Bota, the Oyster & Sushi Bar Dubrovnik

-First we had a plate of raw oysters and tempura oysters.
+First, we had a plate of raw oysters and tempura oysters.
 This was the first time I've eaten oysters prepared in any other way but raw.
 And I've loved it!
-Finally I found a way to actually enjoy oysters.
+Finally, I found a way to actually enjoy oysters.
 I can eat them raw, but I've never figured out what the fuss is all about.
 I am not particularly crazy about raw oysters.

 Next came the repetition course :).
 We asked a waiter to bring more spring rolls, and more fantasy tempura rolls, 'cause we liked them the most.
 However, we were curious to try something new too.
 We were served the tuna belly teriyaki over the white rice.
-They call this piece of tuna, a tuna pancetta.
+They call this piece of tuna, tuna pancetta.
 It's apparently the best part of tuna.
 It was delicious.
 Tuna was quickly turned on a grill.
 The meat was simply melting in the mouth.

 The meal wasn't cheap.
-It was 300 kn (approx. 40 €) per person.
+It was 300 Kn (approx. 40 €) per person.
 But we drank the best local wine (that brought up the bill significantly), and we ate perhaps more than anybody should be allowed to eat for one meal.